 I know someone who is getting a gastrointestinal bypass real soon.
 The doctors instructed her that she needs to eat a lot of protein before, and after the surgery.
 The doctor told her that all the extra protein will make her hair grow faster.
 It makes sense, right?
 Hair is composed of 80% protein.
 If your body is not getting enough protein, it won’t have enough to give your hair follicles, and therefore your hair will grow slower.

 If all else fails, there is always Rogaine.
-Rogaine is the only FDA approved an over-the-counter topical medication that is actually proved to grow hair faster.
+Rogaine is the only FDA approved an over-the-counter topical medication that is actually proved to grow long hair faster.
 Minoxidil is the active ingredient in Rogaine, and exactly how it works is unproven.
 It was originally a drug used to treat high blood pressure.
-However, in further studies, it was discovered that it works better to grow hair faster than keeping blood pressure down.
+However, in further studies, it was discovered that it works better to grow long hair faster than keeping blood pressure down.
 A 16-week study showed that 85% of people using it correctly experienced new hair growth.
 Only mild side-effects have been reported, including scalp irritation and itching.
 I say it’s worth a shot!

 Your Turn: Did you enjoy this post?
 I’ll love you forever if you share it with your friends on your favorite social media website!

-Do you know any other ways to grow hair faster?
+Do you know any other ways to grow long hair faster?
 Have you tried any of these tips?
 I’d love to read your feedback in the comments section below…